nextflow-io/nextflow/docs/getstarted.md

 :language: groovy
 ```

-:::{note}
+:::{versionchanged} 22.10.0
-For versions of Nextflow prior to `22.10.0`, you must explicitly enable DSL2 by adding `nextflow.enable.dsl=2` to the top of the script or by using the `-dsl2` command-line option.
+Prior to this version, you must explicitly enable DSL2 by adding `nextflow.enable.dsl=2` to the top of the script or by using the `-dsl2` command-line option.
 :::

 This script defines two processes.
 The first splits a string into 6-character chunks, writing each one to a file with the prefix `chunk_`, and the second receives these files and transforms their contents to uppercase letters.
 The resulting strings are emitted on the `result` channel and the final output is printed by the `view` operator.